EndangeredMassa/endangeredmassa.github.com/_posts/2017-08-08-how-to-start-linting-projects.md

 One tool or ruleset at a time, install and configure it to run.
 Ideally, integrate this into your build process and test suite.

 You will probably see a lot of linting failures at this point.
-Go through the list and disable all rules where there is at least one falure.
+Go through the list and disable all rules where there is at least one failure.
 Now you should see no failures.
 Keep a list somewhere of which rules are turned off because they fail (as opposed to turned off because you disagree with them).
 We'll need those later!

 Commit this and submit it for review.
 What you have now is a set of rules that are enforced and all currently pass linting check as well as a TO DO list of rules to turn on.
 This should be low-impact to the team while still enforcing the linting rules you were already following.